WilmerL2000/ai-image-generator-app/README.md

 ## About The Project

-As its name says, this project is a clone of YouTube, which has some of the features and functionality of the original application.
+Allows the user to generate an image using a prompt, which is sent to openAI to generate the image and return the image generated with AI.

 ### Features